sbdkim/rsvp-reader/README.md

-# 📖 RSVP Reader (ORP Focused Speed Reading)
+# RSVP Reader (ORP)

-A lightweight, browser-based **Rapid Serial Visual Presentation (RSVP)** reader designed to improve focus and reading speed — especially helpful for **ADHD readers**.
+A small web app for experimenting with **Rapid Serial Visual Presentation (RSVP)** reading.

-This app displays text **one word at a time**, highlights the **Optimal Recognition Point (ORP)** in red, and allows real-time control over reading speed and text size.
+It shows text one word at a time, highlights the **Optimal Recognition Point (ORP)** letter in red, and lets you control reading speed and text size in real time.
+I built this mainly to explore focus-friendly reading patterns (especially for ADHD), and to better understand RSVP-style interfaces.

 ---

-## ✨ Features
+## What it does

-- 🧠 RSVP (one word at a time) reading
+- Displays text one word at a time (RSVP)
-- 🔴 ORP highlighting (red focal letter for faster recognition)
+- Highlights the ORP letter for each word
-- ⏱ Adjustable speed (WPM)
+- Adjustable reading speed (words per minute)
-  - Slider + number input
-  - Typical range: 100–1200 WPM
-- 🔠 Adjustable text size
+- Adjustable text size
-  - Slider + number input
-  - Optimized for high-speed reading
-- ⏸ Play / Pause / Reset
+- Play / pause / reset controls
-- ⬅️➡️ Step backward & forward
+- Step backward and forward
-- 📊 Progress indicator
-- ⏳ Smart punctuation pauses
-- 🎯 Fixation guide line (optional)
+- Optional fixation guide line
+- Small pause after punctuation
-- ⌨️ Keyboard shortcuts
+- Keyboard shortcuts for most actions
-  - `Space` → Play / Pause
-  - `← / →` → Step word
-  - `+ / -` → Change text size
-  - `R` → Reset

 ---

-## 🧩 Why RSVP + ORP?
+## Why RSVP?

-Traditional reading requires constant eye movement (saccades), which can reduce focus and speed.

-RSVP works by:
+Normal reading involves a lot of eye movement.
-- Keeping the eye fixed in one place
+RSVP keeps your eyes fixed in one place and moves the words instead.
-- Presenting words sequentially
-- Highlighting the **Optimal Recognition Point (ORP)** — the letter your brain naturally locks onto

-This approach:
-- Reduces eye strain
-- Improves focus
-- Helps maintain attention for ADHD readers
-- Enables faster comprehension with practice
+Highlighting the ORP (the letter your brain tends to lock onto) helps reduce recognition time and makes higher speeds feel more manageable.
+It’s not for everyone, but it can be useful for focus or speed-reading practice.

 ---

-## 🛠 Tech Stack
+## Tech

-This project is intentionally **simple and dependency-free**.
+This is intentionally simple.

+- HTML
-- HTML5 – structure
+- CSS
-- CSS3 – responsive UI & dark theme
-- Vanilla JavaScript (ES6) – logic & timing
+- Vanilla JavaScript (ES6)
 - No frameworks
 - No backend
-- No build step
+- No build tools

-Runs entirely in the browser.
+Everything runs directly in the browser.

 ---

-## 🚀 Live Demo
+## Live demo

-👉 Live site: